stinkyfingers/importer/importer/README.txt

 Insert Statements (BaseVehicle table) for previsously non-existant BaseVehicles

 **UnknownBaseVehicle
-These are tricky - we are missing the aaia model or aaia make in the vcbd_Make or vcdb_Model tables.
+These are tricky - we are missing the aaia model and/or aaia make in the vcbd_Make or vcdb_Model tables.
 May be best to create these vehicles by hand.

 **SubmodelNeeded